acalcutt/oupes-mega-hass/README.md

 ## Integrations

-This repo contains three custom components that can be installed independently depending on your setup:
+This repo contains two custom components that can be installed independently depending on your setup:

 ### 1. BLE Integration (`oupes_mega_ble`)